apocalyptech/bl3data/README.md

 ### Put Objects In the Proper Paths

-Next, give `gen_normalize_commands.py` a run you'll need to redirect output to a file, check that file for the list of commands, and then run those commands if they look good.
+Next, give `gen_normalize_commands.py` a run.
+You'll want to redirect its output to a file, check that file for the list of commands that was generated, and then run those commands if they look good.
 This'll move all the object files around so that the filesystem paths match the in-game object paths.
 As mentioned above, the matching logic sort of doesn't know what to do with files that are  *just* in the root directory; if you've got maps and stuff sitting in there, move 'em into a temp directory (I use `Game`).
 That or I could fix the script, but that probably won't happen.

 To get a list of files which the patch is going to overwrite, you can do shenanigans like: